mania7539/articles/_posts/2017-10-30-working-with-bitbucket-git-repository.md

 	# can check the difference of the updated files with:
     # $ git diff --cached
     #
-    # can undo the add all with
+    # can undo this command with
     # $ git reset .
 $ git status
     # check the added and modified files